 And even though we had zero experience in video production or sponsorships, they sent over a couple cameras for us to turn Hourly America into a documentary.
 Alyssa picked up the camera, watched Youtube tutorials, and learned the basics of video production.

-During our first year on the road we explored the lower 48 states in Franklin, fell in love with the RV lifestyle, and made a ton of new & nomadic friends.
+During our first year on the road, we explored the lower 48 states in Franklin, fell in love with the RV lifestyle, and made a ton of new & nomadic friends.
 Plus, we also decided that we never wanted to work in an office again.

 It was the most random year of work in my life and we had a blast out on the road.
 I didn’t get paid for any of these jobs and I worked one day in each position.
 Our goal was to document how different hourly workers found meaning in their jobs.
-We compiled those interviews & our journey into a final documentary that you can watch here.

 In 2015 we knocked off Hawaii and Alaska and crossed the finish line of Hourly America.
 My job in Hawaii was with a tour guide service and my job in Alaska was with the National Park Service (by far my most epic job ever).